-On a quarter-over-quarter seasonally adjusted basis, the GDP increased 1.7 percent, accelerating from 1.1 percent in the previous period.
+On a quarter-over-quarter seasonally adjusted basis, the GDP increased 0.4 percent, acclerating from a 0.3 percent expansion in the previous period.

 During the first half of 2015, the economy grew by 2.9 percent, as compared to a 2.8 percent expansion in the previous year.
 Growth was mainly driven by gross fixed capital formation (+6.4 percent from a 2.5 percent expansion in 2014) and private consumption (+2.0 percent from +1.5 percent).
 Government consumption expanded 4.0 percent , slowing from a 4.6 percent growth.
 Exports grew 1.0 percent, remaining steady from the preceding year and imports declined by 1.9 percent, after registering a 0.2 percent in 2014.

 For 2015, the Thailand's economic planning agency (NESDB) projected GDP growth to be between 2.7 percent to 3.2 percent, from an earlier estimates of 3.0 percent to 4.0 percent.